Scheduled MonumentsEnglandMedieval cross at Barton

 What is Medieval cross at Barton?

-The Medieval cross at Barton is a standing cross of medieval date located in Yorkshire, England.
+The Medieval cross at Barton is a stone cross of medieval date located in the parish of Barton in Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014766.

 Who is responsible for protecting Medieval cross at Barton?